datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 anticipation of a future upgrade (Debian 13 is likely to ship with podman v5), we will also be taking a brief look at these new features.

+## Software dependencies

+For the setup described here, we need the following packages (all available via `apt install` from Debian) in addition to systemd -- which is assumed to be available already.

+- `podman` to build and run containers
+- `caddy` to serve as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for Forgejo.
+Any other solution, say [nginx](https://nginx.org/en), should work too, but is not described here.

 ## User setup

 As a first step, we will create a dedicated `git` user on the target system.
 This user will not only run the Forgejo service, but it will also be means to provide SSH-based access to it, through the host system.

-For clarity, I will perform all steps from a normal user account on the target machine, and use `sudo` whenever elevated permissions are needed.
+For clarity, we will perform all setup steps from a normal user account on the target machine, and use `sudo` whenever elevated permissions are needed.

-I am creating a regular (non-system) `git` user, and I am planing to put all Forgejo data under `/home/git`, so I can use `adduser` as simple as:
+We are creating a regular (non-system) `git` user, planing to put all Forgejo data under `/home/git`, so we can use `adduser` as simple as:

 ```sh
 sudo adduser git --disabled-password